purpleteam-labs/purpleteam/README.md

 ## Sensitive Values (`cloud` environment only)

-There are several ways you can handle the sensitive values that need to be read into the purpleteam CLI to access your instance of the purpleteam Cloud service:
+There are several ways you can handle the sensitive values that need to be read into the purpleteam CLI to access your instance of the purpleteam `cloud` service:

 * Place sensitive values in-line in the `config.cloud.json` file, providing you are confident that you have sufficiently locked down [file, directory permissions](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-identify-risks-unnecessary-and-vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation) and access to the host that will be running the purpleteam CLI
 * Place sensitive values in a similarly structured file but in some other directory that the purpleteam CLI has access to and is sufficiently locked down as previously mentioned.
 The path of which said file can be [added to the array](https://github.com/mozilla/node-convict/tree/master/packages/convict#configloadfilefile-or-filearray) as an element that is feed to `config.loadFile` in the main `config.js` file